Get all items of one type in one status bucket

 yes When yes, includes TVDB IDs on each episode in episode-bearing responses.

 Independent of allow_rewatch=yes — combine the two when you need both canonical episode lists AND rewatch session episode lists in one response.
-Pair with date_from since the response can be much larger when episodes load for completed-bucket items.
+Pair with date_from for continuous sync since the response can be much larger when episodes load for completed-bucket items.

 "yes"Your client_id from your Simkl developer settings.
 Required on every request.